SensorStation/adafruit_soil_moisture/README.md

 # adafruit_soilmoisture
-Adafruit Soil Moisture Sensor for esp32 esp-idf component
+Adafruit Capacitive Soil Moisture Sensor for esp32 as an esp-idf component.

+This Adafruit Capacitive Soil Moisture sensor, unlike most others on the market is an I2C peripherial (and it works!).

+The I2C interface is based on the Adafruit I2C SeeSaw module.
+The code here takes just enough of the SeeSaw library code / algorithm really to implement the capacitive touch sensor and the temprature directly as an esp-idf component vs. the Arduino version supplied directly by the wonderful people at Adafruit.

 ## Example Usage